Cisrhenian Republic

-The Cisrhenian Republic (Cisrhenanische Republik) was a proposed client state of France during the French Revolutionary Wars in 1797.
+The Cisrhenian Republic (Cisrhenanische Republik; République cisrhénane) was a proposed client state of France during the French Revolutionary Wars in 1797.
 It was intended to be established on the Left Bank of the Rhine which was under French occupation at the time.
-However, the Coup of 18 Fructidor in the same year led to a shift in policy, resulting in the direct annexation of the territory instead.
+However, the Coup of 18 Fructidor in the same year led to a shift in policy, ultimately resulting in the direct annexation of the territory instead.